-Besides the described targets other projects have been launched, in order to gain experience on related fields of knowledge, like communication, ground support to unmanned vehicles, traffic and airspace coordination for automated flights beyond visual line of sight (BVLOS), strategic deconfliction, sense and avoid technology, collision detection, etc. However, the timeframe for rules and regulations to come into place plus global coordination between authorities (ICAO, FAA, EASA, Eurocontrol, Eurocae, GUTMA, JARUS, and further) will be years from now.
+Besides the described targets other projects have been launched, in order to gain experience on related fields of knowledge, like communication, ground support to unmanned vehicles, traffic and airspace coordination for automated flights beyond visual line of sight (BVLOS), strategic de-confliction, sense and avoid technology, collision detection, etc. However, the timeframe for rules and regulations to come into place plus global coordination between authorities (ICAO, FAA, EASA, Eurocontrol, Eurocae, GUTMA, JARUS, and further) will be years from now.
 It seems logical that that aerial services will start with small projects and initial flights for testing and trials, on the path to passenger transport over cities around 2050.
 The vision is to have urban air mobility brought to the customer on request.
 Just by a click in the smart phone app, the future air taxi could be ordered to the nearest suitable landing position.
-After identification of the passenger and processing of the booking request, the air taxi will take off and fly on a pre-planned route to the destination.
-Aerial ports for air taxis for passenger pick up would be one way to bring mobility service to the end users, but also landing on secure locations like soccer fields, big empty places, flat house roofs, etc. are foreseen to expand urban mobility to the spot from where the flight has been requested.
-Section A1.4 presents further infrastructural and data requirements for air taxis to operate.